ioccc-src/winner/2018/ferguson/README.md

 question.
 Later 2018 and all of 2019 was difficult for me so it was like I won a second time for the same entry.

-### On user errors
+### On <del>user</del> monkey errors

-If the generation reaches **`SIZE_MAX - 1`** I consider it a user (or monkey) error; if the user insists on being so petulant enough as to try such a ridiculous set of parameters in an attempt to make it be no more successful than a monkey typing *then it shouldn't be any more successful than a monkey; if it by chance reaches the target it's because a monkey could too!* Either way unless the number reaches **`SIZE_MAX - 1`** the monkey Eric won't be blamed.
+If the generation reaches **`SIZE_MAX - 1`** I consider it a monkey (or if you
+insist: user) error; if the user insists on being so petulant enough as to try such a ridiculous set of parameters in an attempt to make it be no more successful than a monkey typing *then it shouldn't be any more successful than a monkey; if it by chance reaches the target it's because a monkey could too!*
+Either way unless the number reaches **`SIZE_MAX - 1`** the monkey Eric won't be blamed.
 It should be noted that depending on the parameters (size of chromosome, number of offspring, the string itself) the program could take quite a lot of system resources; and whether the OS kills it, Eric the monkey falls asleep or the typewriter is taken from him the result could very well be not found without blaming him.
 Of course the judges were talking about fish not monkeys.
 But since this program is inspired by the Weasel program *which was inspired by the [Infinite Monkey Theorem][]* I opted instead to target the monkey Eric even if